jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 ## Part 4 (of 5): Data Exploration, visualising rating distributions

-I began by exploring the movie ratings themselves; asking questions of the data such as *Is there a linear relationsip between movie ranking and movie rating?* and *Which movie genres typically have higher ratings?*.
+I began by exploring the movie ratings themselves; asking questions of the data such as **Is there a linear relationsip between movie ranking and movie rating?** and **Which movie genres typically have higher ratings?**.

-The boxplot below
+The boxplot below illustrates the distribution of IMDb movie ratings.
+With a median movie rating of 8.2 and an upper fence of 8.8, the boxplot identifies seven 'outliers' that have anomalously high ratings.
+To no suprise, these top rated films include well-known favourites - including [1] The Shawshank Redemption, [2] The Godfather, [3] The Godfather: Part II, [4] The Dark Knight, and [5] 12 Angry Men.

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/4.embed"></iframe>

-Looking at the two ratings charts, we deduce that across the Top 250 movies:
-  - the median movie rating is 8.2
-  - The box plot identifies a number of outliers (note: Plotly atypically considers outliers as data points that are 1.5 x Interquartile range from the first (Q1) and third (Q3) quartiles.
-These seven outliers represent relatively (very) highly rated movies compares with others.
-With no suprise, these top rated films include some of my (and everyone elses) favouries
-[{'1':'The Shawshank Redemption', '2': 'The Godfather','3': 'The Godfather: Part II','4': 'The Dark Knight', '5': '12 Angry Men'}]
--   extending on the above point, ratings do not have a purely (inverse) linear relationship with movie ranking.
-95% of movies have a rating between 8.2 - 8.7 (range: 0.5), whilst the remaining 5% have much higher scores between 8.7 to 9.2 (range: 0.5).
+Extending on the above point, movie ratings do increase linearly with movie rankings.
+The cumulative distribution, below, presents the distribution of movie ratings slightly differently.
+Form this chart we deduce that 95% of movies have a rating between 8.2 - 8.7 (range: 0.5), whilst the remaining 5% have much higher scores between 8.7 to 9.2 (range: 0.5)

-  - The boxplot illustrates movie rating distribution characteristics, of the Top 250 rated films, split by film genre
-  - I've ordered the x-axis from highest to lowest median rating value, by genre.
-  - Perhaps, suprisingly, Music and Horror movies have the highest median rankings; but unsuprisgly each of these genres have just five contributing movies
-  - X% of top movies are either dramas, x or y
+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/6.embed"></iframe>

 ## Part 5 (of 5): Data Exploration, *Who really are the best actors?*

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/8.embed"></iframe>

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/10.embed"></iframe>

   - So this was the bit I was most interested in.
 Here we take a look at which actors and actresses appear (in the cast & crew listings) across all 250 movies, how many movies they appeared in and what those films were?
   - in the code snippet below we create an interactive plotly chart that allows the user to select the top N actors/actresses with the most film features.
 The film start with the highest number of features appear on the far left of the chart and appears in descending order.